khalilia2000/CarND-Semantic-Segmentation/README.md

 ### Rubric
 #### Building the Network
-1. Does the project load the pretrained vgg model?
+1. Does the project load the pre-trained vgg model?
 `load_vgg()` function is implemented in lines 21 to 47 of `main.py`, and loads the vgg model correctly.

 2. Does the project learn the correct features from the images?